Lartu/cppregex/README.md

 Examples for every function in the library are written in `example.cpp`.

 ## Documentation
-Cpp regex includes the following functions:
+Cppregex includes the following functions:

 - **`bool regexMatch(string text, string regex)`**
 <br>returns `true` if `text` matches the `regex`, `false` otherwise.